-Memoir of a “Schizophrenia” and Mainstream Cultural Delusion
+Memoir of a “Schizophrenia” and Mainstream Cultural Delusions

-Six years into a clinical career, anonymous mental health worker Clyde Dee finds himself working in a Section 8 housing project.
+Six years into a clinical career, anonymous mental health worker, Clyde Dee, starts work in a notorious Section 8 housing project.
 Getting to the bottom of what’s going on in a fractured system, Clyde finds himself mysteriously compelled to break the codes of standard drug war conduct.
-Uncanny threats and coincidences and desire for justice drive him to question the pillars of his profession and his own wellness until he decides to go off a low dose of anti-psychotic medication.
-Stopped by police in an effort to exit the country, Clyde is incarcerated in a State Hospital psychiatric ward for three months and released to the streets.
+After six months of uncanny threats and coincidences, he decides to go off a low dose of anti-psychotic medication.
+Stopped by police in an effort to exit the country, he ends up incarcerated in a State Hospital for three months and released to the streets.
 In the years that follow, Clyde moves through American disparities and cultural delusions, facing some of his worst fears come true.

-Clyde’s story reveals both the innards of Schizophrenia and how a person can learn to make peace with the forces that are following them around.
-Clyde is able to overcome homelessness, underemployment, and harassment with family support and morph into someone who is fighting to gain attention for his successes in treating others who are in the throes of a “psychotic” episode.
+Clyde’s story reveals both the innards of “Schizophrenia” and how a person can learn to make peace with the forces that are following them around.
+Clyde is able to overcome homelessness, underemployment, and harassment with dysfunctional family support.
+He is able to morph into someone who is fighting to gain attention for his successes in treating others who are in the throes of a “psychotic” episode.